 Obviously, I could also combine these

-If statements, but I just wanted to illustrate a point.
+If statements, but I just wanted to

 Now, I’m not crazy about using labels, but in this case, it’s worth considering and actually made the code cleaner overall (and shorter, too!).